juliethrallstewart/Truss/README.md

 - The terrains found on the planet
 - The population
 - The surface area covered by water in percentage rounded to nearest integer
-- Show a loading message while loading the data, and hide this message once the data is displayed.
+- Show a loading message while loading the data, and hide this message once the data is displayed
-- Display an error message if the data load fails for some reason.
-We may test your code against an invalid URL to demonstrate this.
+- Display an error message if the data load fails for some reason
 - Any column that is unknown should be displayed as ?
-- Cells in the table should be separated by 1 pixel gray lines.
+- Cells in the table should be separated by 1 pixel gray lines
+- Sort the planets alphabetically

 ## In progress tasks

 - Format all numbers larger than 999 with spaces to group digits into groups of three.
-For example, ten thousand should be displayed as 10 000.
+For example, ten thousand should be displayed as 10 000
-- Sort the planets alphabetically

 # Getting Started with Create React App